Answers to Frequently Asked Questions

 Student Insurance provides benefits for off-campus treatment of an illness or injury when the Health Service is not available or does not offer the services a student needs.

-Student Insurance does not provide benefits for treatment at the Health Service on campus.
-For more information about how to submit a claim to your primary carrier, contact Health Service.
+Student Insurance also provides benefits for treatment at the Health Service on campus.

 In the event of a non-emergency, a Health Service referral is not required, however the student’s needs may be best satisfied and costs contained when the Health Service manages the treatment.
 When the student is covered under The Plan and is eligible to use the Health Service, this combination of care can minimize the out-of-pocket expenses.